itsallcode/holiday-calculator/README.md

   "fixed", "float", "easter"
 - if the holiday definition contains illegal numbers, such as month 0 or 13, day 32, or day 30 for February
-- if the day of week does not match the abbreviation of any of the English names Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
+- if the day of week does not match the abbreviation of any of the English names
 - if the day of week is abbreviated ambiguously, e.g. "T" or "S"
-- if the name of a month does not match the abbreviation of any of the English names January, February, March, April, May, June, July, August, September, October, November.
+- if the name of a month does not match the abbreviation of any of the English names
 - if the name of a month is abbreviated ambiguously, e.g. "Ma" or "Ju"

 ##### Fixed date holiday definition

 A fixed date holiday definition has the tag "fixed", followed by the month and day of month.
-Month may be a number from 1 to 12 or the (abbreviated) English name like "December".

 Syntax: `holiday fixed <month> <day> <name>`